PriviChat/comlink-serializer/README.md

 ## Introduction

 Comlink Serializer makes working with [Comlink](https://github.com/GoogleChromeLabs/comlink) even more enjoyable by providing a framework for the serialization and deserialization of your transfer objects.
 Your transfer objects come out on the Worker side with their prototypes intact.
-The framwork supports deep serialization, and comes with collection support for both Array and Map.
-There is no need to setup multiple tansfer handlers because Comlink Serializer handles that for you.
+The framework supports deep serialization and comes with collection support for both Array and Map.
+There is no need to setup multiple transfer handlers because Comlink Serializer handles that for you.
 If you are new to Comlink, it's a good idea to start reading that documentation first.

 ---